alastairgould/tfs-migrate/README.md

 ### Prerequisites

-* Make sure GIT is installed and its on your enviroment path
+* Make sure GIT is installed and its on your environment path
 * Make sure powershell 5 or above is installed

 ### Install From Powershell Gallery